Kotambail-Hegde/Masquerade-Emulator/README.md

 * Implement "_Sync to Audio Playback Rate_" to support audio for GBA and NES

 _**Known Major Issues**_
+* GBA not so often exibits few minor graphical glitches.
+Suspected to be related to some startup initialization.
 * GB/GBC audio is still has lot of undesired interference. "_Sync to Audio Playback Rate_" is expected to help in resolving these issue.
-* Glitchy controller input behaviour observed during the intro scene of SMB3 in NES
+* Sometimes, a glitchy controller input behaviour which results in a hang and hence needs resetting the emulator is observed only during the intro scene of SMB3 in NES

 # Game Play